microsoftarchive/data-pipeline-storm/docs/step-by-step-walkthrough.md

 eventhubs-storm-spout reads configuration information from a Config.properties file.
 This tells it what Event Hub to connect to.
 While you can specify a configuration file when starting the topology on a cluster, including one in the project gives you a known default configuration.
 - In the eventhub-blobwriter directory, create a new directory named conf.
 This will be a sister directory of src.
 - In the conf directory, create file Config.properties - contains settings for event hub
-- Copy the cloned content to Config.properties file.
+- Copy the cloned content to Config.properties.template file.
 - You should modify the value according to your settings.

 ## Add Java classes